Aauustiin/CSSUnityWorkshop/README.md

 > Note: We keep installing new pipes, but we never delete the old ones.
 This means Unity is still keeping track of all the old ones, which can get more and more computationally expensive as more pipes are instantiated.
 Instantiate actually returns a value which points to the GameObject it creates.
 You can use this to keep track of old pipes, and delete (Delete(object)) them when they are no longer useful.

-You should end up with something like this:

-ADD GIF HERE

 Problem: These pipes are all being instantiated at the same place.
 Let's add some random variations to their y-position like so:

 ```plaintext